Confucius — Great Philosopher and the Founder of Confucianism

-And his philosophical ideas had been studied, developed, and inherited in Chinese culture for thousands of years.
+And as one of the greatest Chinese philosophers, his ideas had been studied, developed, and inherited for thousands of years.

 Debris (Xi Ping Shi Jing) of Official Confucianism Classics Carved on Stone (175 — 183) — National Museum of China (Photo by Ayelie)

 Main Beliefs of Confucius

 Confucius was the first person in the history of China who started private school and lectures.
 Since then, education was no longer the privilege of royal and noble families.

 Education methodology should be different, based on individuals.